He should leave me in peace! – Mourinho on whether he will face 'legend' Ronaldo in Italy

 Cristiano Ronaldo is still an elite talent who has no plans to slow down, according to new Roma boss Jose Mourinho.

-Juventus forward Ronaldo has been linked with Manchester United and Paris Saint-Germain after his side failed to retain its Serie A title and struggled in the Champions League last season.
+Juventus forward Ronaldo has been linked with Manchester United and Paris Saint-Germain after his side failed to retain their Serie A title and struggled in the Champions League last season.

 Mourinho managed Ronaldo at Real Madrid and is now set to face him with Roma, unless his former player does indeed make a move.